How Many Types of Peppers Are There? 2000+ Varieties Explained

 How Many Types of Peppers Are There?

-• Capsicum annuum – This is the most common species, including bell peppers, jalapeños, poblanos, and cayenne peppers.
+• Capsicum annuum – The most common species, including bell peppers, jalapeños, poblanos, and cayenne peppers.

-• Capsicum chinense – Known for its intense heat, this species includes habaneros, ghost peppers, and scorpion peppers.
+• Capsicum chinense – Known for intense heat, including habaneros, ghost peppers, and scorpion peppers.

-• Capsicum baccatum – Found mainly in South America, it includes aji peppers and yellow or purple locoto peppers.
+• Capsicum baccatum – Found mainly in South America, including aji peppers and yellow or purple locoto peppers.

-• Capsicum pubescens – Native to Central and South America, this species includes the unique, meaty rocoto peppers.
+• Capsicum pubescens – Native to Central and South America, including rocoto peppers.

-• Capsicum eximium – Rare and not commonly cultivated, this species has only a few known varieties.
+• Capsicum eximium – Rare and not commonly cultivated.

 pepper species